Docs

 Invite by email

-You can invite anyone as a contributor or consumer by email, even if they don't have an Anchor account yet.
+You can invite anyone as an editor or viewer by email, even if they don't have an Anchor account yet.
 They'll gain access when they sign up.

 Plans & billing